WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2025-07-21-how-to-use-argocd-with-private-github-and-azure-devops-repos.md

 This post was AI-generated based on the transcript of the video "How to Use ArgoCD with Private GitHub and Azure DevOps Repos" and reviewed by me.

-## How to Use ArgoCD with Private GitHub and Azure DevOps Repos
+## Video - How to Use ArgoCD with Private GitHub and Azure DevOps Repos

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HUQXdpfpz2k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>